NotDB-Is-Cool/Unique-SL/README.txt

 1:

-First Run Install.py.
-(TO INSTALL PAKAGES)
+First Run Python Install.bat and install python 3.11.4 then open Install.bat (TO INSTALL PAKAGES)
 -----------------------------------------
 2: